Introduction

 In 1982, he founded his software company Thinking Rabbit and began to publish and license many Sokoban games.

 However, around the year 2000, Thinking Rabbit became inactive.
-Subsequently, in 2001, Falcon, another Japanese software company, acquired the Sokoban and Thinking Rabbit trademarks, and has since continued to develop and license official Sokoban games.
+Subsequently, in 2001, Falcon, another Japanese software company, acquired the Sokoban and Thinking Rabbit trademarks, and has since continued to develop Sokoban games and publish them under the Thinking Rabbit brand, as well as license official Sokoban titles.

 In addition, over the years, other companies and individuals created games with the same mechanics, often called Sokoban clones, which also contributed to Sokoban's popularity.